 Because the parking lot is at an elevation of 5640 feet, you only have to climb about 250 feet in elevation, so it is not rated as difficult.

 Have you ever heard of bellyaking?
 It was invented in Asheville!
-A bellyak is a kayak that you paddle on while laying on your stomach!
+A bellyak is a kayak that you paddle on while lying on your stomach!
 You wear special gloves on your hands to paddle.

 I’m adding this to my bucket list!